Man convicted of stalking Mila Kunis escapes from California facility

 Dunn was convicted in January 2013 of stalking Kunis and was later placed on probation, but after he violated his probation he was sentenced to three years in state prison, Bingham said.

-In late April, Dunn was released early from prison with work and good behaviour credits and was transferred to the Pomona mental health facility, he said.
+In late April, Dunn was released early from prison with work and good behavior credits and was transferred to the Pomona mental health facility, he said.

 Kunis, who gained fame in the late 1990s on sitcom "That '70s Show" and had supporting roles in the dramatic films "Black Swan" and "The Book of Eli," is romantically involved with her former "That '70s Show" co-star Ashton Kutcher and the couple have a baby together.